What is Lignite?

 Sometimes called “brown coal,” lignite is the lowest quality and most crumbly coal.
 This softer and geologically “younger” coal sits relatively close to the earth’s surface.

-According to the Lignite Energy Council, 13.5 percent of lignite coal is gasified into synthetic natural gas and 7.5 percent goes into the production of ammonia-based fertilizers.
+According to the Lignite Energy Council, 13.5% of lignite coal is gasified into synthetic natural gas and 7.5% goes into the production of ammonia-based fertilizers.
 The balance is used to generate electricity, which provides power for more than 2 million consumers and businesses in the Upper Midwest.
 Because of its high weight relative to its heat content, lignite is expensive to transport and is typically used in pulverized coal or cyclone-fired electric production power plants close to the mine.

 Characteristics of Lignite Coal

-Of all coal types, lignite contains the lowest level of fixed carbon (25-35 percent) and the highest level of moisture (typically 20-40 percent by weight, but can go as high as 60-70 percent).
-Ash varies up to 50 percent by weight.
-Lignite has low levels of sulfur (less than 1 percent) and ash (approximately 4 percent), but it has high levels of volatile matter (32 percent and higher by weight) and produces high levels of air pollution emissions.
+Of all coal types, lignite contains the lowest level of fixed carbon (25-35%) and the highest level of moisture (typically 20-40% by weight, but can go as high as 60-70%).
+Ash varies by up to 50% by weight.
+Lignite has low levels of sulfur (less than 1%) and ash (approximately 4%), but it has high levels of volatile matter (32% and higher by weight) and produces high levels of air pollution emissions.
 Lignite has a heating value of approximately 4,000 to 8,300 Btu per pound.